robertjvt/Shared_Task_Information_Science/README.md

   ```
   These sentences would then need to be manually added the the train set created using implementation 1.

-  To create a train set using implimentation 3, run the following.
+  To create a train set using implimentation 3, go back to Baselines/ run the following.
   ```
   GenerateSentence.py -i3
   ```